 Customers shopping online are looking for a straightforward and convenient experience.
 To give them this, continuously simplify your checkout process, eliminating any unnecessary steps, reducing the number of form fields, and saving customers precious time.
 The simpler you can make the entire checkout flow, the easier it is for customers, and the more conversions you will see.

 Forcing a customer to create an account or register at the time of checkout is one of the worst things you can do.
-It creates an obstacle for the customer when they are about to complete a sale.
+It creates an obstacle for the customer when they are about to complete a purchase.
 Instead, offer customers the option to checkout as a guest on your ecommerce site, making it more accessible for all customers, especially new visitors.
 This also speeds up the process for those that simply want to breeze through checkout.

 Integrate a software tool that enables addresses to be autofilled and validated as they are being input.
 This will make checkout faster and simpler for customers, but will also ensure accuracy of the address details your customers are inputting.
 This saves you time on validating an address, and clears up confusion about the address they should be billing or shipping to.